Arjen Roelofs: Death

 The farmer professor died in Hijum at the age of 74 years, after a long illness.
 He was buried next to his brothers and sister at the grave yard at Hijum.
-The road from Oude Leije that passes the location of Hommema-sate was renamed Arjen Roelofswei.
+The road from Oude Leije that passes the location of Hommema-sate was renamed Arjen Roelswei.
 Also the school at Hijum is named after him.

 Manuscripts

 Roelofs could have done better than what he did.
 His problem was that he was too much of an individualist.
 He did not use tables, but would rather calculate everything himself.
 He also limited himself by being happy to stay in Hijum.
 He must have written quite a bit by necessity, but he did not ever publish.
 In 1829 a booklet titled Levensberigten van Arjen Roelofs (Life of Arjen Roelofs) was published by a farmer acquaintance Worp van Peyma from Ternaard.
-He was able to read Roelofs' hand written notes.
+He was able to read Roelofs's hand written notes.
 Most of these have since been lost.
 The Eisinga Planetarium has a telescope made by Roelofs, and some of his manuscripts.
 Also the Tresoar in Leeuwarden has a small collection of manuscripts.

+Arjen had a motto he repeatedly used: "never let a day go by without having done something good".